AbinandhanK/Braillseye/README.md

 # Braillseye
-This is a school project that can be used by blind people if speech recognition is added.
+This is a school project that can be used by blind people.

 Required modules :
   * pyttsx3